 Stablecoins can also be used to make everyday transactions at traditional retail outlets.
 So far, the direct purchasing option hasn’t been frequently used.
 Multi-currency wallets, on the other hand, can instantly convert crypto to fiat.
 One of the most popular multi-asset crypto wallets, Trust Wallet, for example, allows you to use your stablecoins by converting them to fiat and cashing out.

 The BitPay wallet software announced the launch of stablecoin payments for merchants and consumers all across the world in 2019.
-Some crypto ATMs, such as Instacoin in Canada, also allow you to cash out the most popular stablecoins at specific locations.
+Some crypto ATMs, such as Instacoin in Canada, also allow you to cash out the most popular cryptocurrency in India, stablecoins, at specific locations.

 We may be on the threshold of a new era for stablecoin payments right now.
 Even legacy banking institutions are urged to safely participate in blockchain transactions, according to a recent letter from the Office of the Comptroller of the Currency, a division of the United States Treasury.